CanDIG/clinical_ETL_code/mapping_functions.md

 primary_diagnoses.INDEX.date_of_diagnosis,
 ```

 You need to specify the indexing field for primary diagnosis.
 This field needs to be unique for each primary diagnosis in your raw data.
-Use the `Indexed_on` mapping to define the index field:
+Use the `indexed_on` mapping to define the index field:

-`primary_diagnoses.INDEX,{Indexed_on(submitted_primary_diagnosis_id)}`
+`primary_diagnoses.INDEX,{indexed_on(submitted_primary_diagnosis_id)}`

 If your schema doesn't contain any instances of a particular indexed field, you can specify `NONE`:
 `{indexed_on(NONE)}`

+If your schema requires more complex mapping calculations, you can define an index function in your mapping file: it should return an array of index values.

 ## Transforming data using standard functions